JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 #### Scales - [All Scales](https://pulse.berklee.edu/scales/index.html)
 - Util function that will return the notes in a scale #DONE
 - Buttons to display all possible scales that can be selected #DONE
-- When clicking the button the notes of the scale with appear
+- When clicking the button the notes of the scale with appear #DONE
 - For Scales we can show diagrams of scales that will sound good in the current key

 #### Modes
-- Same for modes
+- Same for modes as for the scales

 #### Triads
 - For triads we can show the different positions of each chord, this will not vary much between tracks.
 I will also need to research what triads are.
 Alright so i can display the possible triad shapes for each chord in the key #Research